moupiyamaji/moupiyamaji.old.github.io/content/_index.md

 ---
 Astrophysicist with extensive research experience in galaxies, star clusters, radiation transfer, computational astrophysics, and statistical data analysis.

 I have an academic background in both physics and astrophysics and have taught several theoretical and practical undergraduate courses, along with supervising master's student projects.
-I am interested in roles that combinesboth teaching and research.
-I am also passionate about in public outreach and effective science communication.
+I am interested in roles that combines both teaching and research.
+I am also passionate about effective science communication and public outreach.